 - Great Andamanese Languages

-The Great Andamanese tribes, including the Aka-Jeru, Aka-Bo, and Aka-Kora, once spoke distinct languages.
-Sadly, the population’s decline due to colonization and diseases led to the near extinction of these languages.
-Efforts like linguistic documentation and revival initiatives have been launched, but the Great Andamanese language remains critically endangered.
+The Great Andamanese communities, such as the Aka-Jeru, Aka-Bo, and Aka-Kora, once had distinctive languages.
+Unfortunately, the decimation of populations through colonization and diseases resulted in the near annihilation of the languages.
+Documentation of languages and revival initiatives have been initiated, but the Great Andamanese language is still critically endangered.

 - Ongan Languages